morales-francisco/SQL-Projects/README.md

 # SQL Projects

-In this section you will find the different projects in which I have been using SQL as a tool.
+In this section you will find the different projects in which I have been working with SQL.

 To perform the different queries I have used Microsoft SQL Server.